Why the focus on musculoskeletal health?

 Some of the risk factors of MSDs such as physical inactivity, poor nutrition, and smoking are linked to many other long-term health conditions.
 Depression and sleep disturbances are also commonly associated with MSDs.

 Certain MSDs, along with some chronic diseases, are more common in middle- to lower-income settings.
 This reflects the impact of the wider determinants of health such as poverty, employment, education, housing among others.

 MSDs were already a major health and economic burden before Covid-19 arrived.
 This burden may well grow further as lifestyles and livelihoods are increasingly disrupted as a result of the pandemic.

-Nevertheless, there are actions that can be taken to reduce the impact of MSDs on the individual, organisations, society, the economy, and the health care system.
+There are actions that can be taken to reduce the impact of MSDs on the individual, organisations, society, the economy, and the health care system.

 - BSc (Physiotherapy) with Distinction, Curtin University of Technology Western Australia (1998)

 - Registered with Health and Care Professions Council (HCPC) UK